OCDX/softwareEngFinalProj/sprint1/backlog.md

 * Zach

 	**Set up deployment**
 	- Create Ubuntu server and configure DNS settings for mizzou.tech.
-Secure the server with SSL certification and HTTPS encrpyption.
+Secure the server with SSL certification and HTTPS encryption.
 Configure user accounts, Apache, PHP, MySQL, PHPMyAdmin and create a test database.